Numerical Methods for Ordinary Differential Equations

 Author Biographies

-Kees Vuik, Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science
+Kees Vuik, Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands

 Prof.dr.ir.
 C. (Kees) Vuik is a Full Professor in Numerical Analysis at the Delft Institute of Applied Mathematics of the TU Delft in The Netherlands.
 He obtained his PhD degree from Utrecht University in 1988.
 Thereafter he joined the TU Delft as an assistant professor in the section Numerical Analysis.
 His research is related to the discretization of partial differential equations, moving boundary problems, High-Performance Computing, and iterative solvers for large linear systems originating from incompressible fluid flow; wave equations; and energy networks.
 He has teached the numerical analysis course for more than 30 years.